ESMWG/NoahMP-Example/README.md

 Copy `noahmp.exe` to the `NoahMP-Training` directory.

+Locate the `NoahMP-Training` directory in the command terminal.
+If you are using WSL, all the Windows files can be accessed via `/mnt`.

-In the `NoahMP-Trainig` directory, type the following command in your command terminal:
+In the `NoahMP-Trainig` directory, type the following command:
 ```
 ./noahmp.exe
 ```

 Hoo-ha!